Picard Iteration for Parameter Estimation in Nonlinear Ordinary Differential Equations using Low-Quality Data: Numerical experiments.

 To evaluate the effect of sparse sampling and multiple instances, the algorithm is tested using data obtained from between 1 and 4 distinct populations ($N_c=1:4$ is number of initial conditions), with population counts being made at years $t_i \in \{0, 1.25, 2.5, 3.75, 5\}$ using measurement with noise model $y_{ij} = (1 + n_i) \phi(t_i, x_j, \theta) + m_i$, where $n_i, m_i$ are normally distributed with zero mean and variance $\varepsilon = 0.05$.

 Alg.~\ref{alg4:ext_picard} is then applied to each case with parameters $\lambda = 5$, $n = 2$ and $T = 0.2$.
-The test is repeated ten times and the average relative error in the parameter estimates is listed in Table~\ref{tab:pp_results}, where even for small amount of samples we were able to identify parameters.
-As expected, these results show that increasing the number of populations sampled reduces error in the parameter estimates, with reasonable accuracy obtained using as few as 2 populations.
+The test is repeated ten times and the average relative error in the parameter estimates is listed in Table~\ref{tab:pp_results}, where even for small amount of samples we were able to identify parameters. { As expected, these results demonstrate that increasing the number of sampled populations reduces error in the parameter estimates, with reasonable accuracy achieved using as few as two populations.
+However, certain parameters ($a$ and $b$) do not appear to converge, even with an increased number of populations.
+Furthermore, we find that for noise variance $\varepsilon = 0.05$, the objective value for, e.g., $a=3.65$ and $b=0.83$ is indistinguishable from the objective value obtained using the true values of $a=2.8$ and $b=.7$.
+This implies that the problem here is not the existence of local minima, but rather that the model parameterization may not be identifiable as stated.